 Graz – Austria’s culinary and cultural capital.
 A practical tip from the start: If you want to explore Graz, wear comfortable shoes and loose clothing.
 Why?
 Even if Graz is actually small — the second-largest city in Austria with a quarter of a million resident by no means a “big city” — you should be prepared for the fact that time also flies in the many short lanes.
 Comfortable footwear goes easy on busy feet here.
-In the historic old town with its roads, streets, squares and courtyards there’s lots to explore and even more to be enjoyed, for Graz is also the culinary capital which you should not only see but taste as well.
+In the historic old town with its roads, streets, squares and courtyards there’s lots to explore and even more to enjoy.

-St Anton am Arlberg is a holiday region with a world-wide reputation, and rightfully so.
-A superlative winter sports area with excellent guest services, ferris wheel cable car, the ARLBERG-well.com wellness centre, the finest gourmet cuisine, an excellent walking area, the multi-functional sports centre arl.rock and numerous events which all contribute towards an unforgettable vacation.
-With guaranteed snow from the end of November to the end of April, 84 lifts, access to 280 kilometres (174 miles) of marked ski runs and 180 kilometres (112 miles) of off-piste possibilities as well as a Funpark, St Anton am Arlberg delivers the very best conditions for a de luxe winter vacation.
+St Anton am Arlberg is a holiday region with a world-wide reputation: a winter sports area, a Ferris wheel cable car, the ARLBERG-well.com wellness centre, the multi-functional sports centre arl.rock and numerous events which all contribute to an unforgettable experience.
+With guaranteed snow from the end of November to the end of April, access to 280 km (174 miles) of marked ski runs and 180 km (112 miles) of off-piste possibilities as well as a Funpark, St Anton am Arlberg delivers the very best conditions for a deluxe winter vacation.

 Art and culture are embedded in the soul of Vienna: imperial splendour, world-class museums, opera and classical music heritage.
 Modernist legacy and a cosmopolitan flair add delicious contrast to the old-world charm.
 Walk down the parks and grand palace-lined Ringstrasse, experience the centuries-old cafe tradition and admire the astonishing architecture of a buzzing modern capital filled with history.